-Sarah R. Allred, PhD, is an Associate Professor at Rutgers University-Camden affiliated with Psychology, Health Science, Prevention Science, and the Center for Computational and Integrative Biology (CCIB).
+Sarah R. Allred, PhD, is a Professor at Rutgers University-Camden in the Psychology Department.
+She is also affiliated with Health Science, Prevention Science, and the Center for Computational and Integrative Biology (CCIB).
 From 2017-2021, she served consecutively as the Faculty Director and Director of the Senator Walter Rand Institute for Public Affairs at Rutgers University-Camden.

 Dr. Allred is publicly-engaged population health scholar, perceptual scientist and academic leader whose work lies at the intersection of psychology, prevention science, public and population health, and computational biology.
 Her research methods include behavioral psychophysics, computational modeling, and quantitative analysis of large secondary data sets.
 Dr. Allred’s fundamental interest in how the brain parses information underlies two distinct scholarly trajectories: publicly-engaged health equity work and basic science research in perception and memory.
 In her research, teaching, and service, Dr. Allred practices her belief that when scholars are in communication with public and community stakeholders as well as other scholars, the end result is both better scholarly work and a better world.